turusko/selenium.testproject.examples.templates/README.md

 I've not planned out everything as i imagine this will be a work in progress for a while.But i do hope you are able to use this project as a template for your own work.

+# Enviroment Varibles
+On windows if you want to run in headless mode set the enviroment "Headless" varible to true

+`setx Headless true -m`

+Just a note, you may have to restart Visual studio for the enviroment varible to take effect.
+Ideally when doing a CI/CD pipeline you would set this in the pipeline itself.